CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-05-04-miakirthi.md

 <p style="text-align:center;"><i>Conflict Urbanism 2022 | Partial Data from <a href = "#1">Atlas of Surveillance</a>.</i></p>
 <p>&nbsp;</p>

 <p><span>A large majority of US-made surveillance technology is manufactured in Santa Monica, California.
 This is because Ring, Amazon’s home surveillance camera system, has partnerships with about 1,332  different law enforcement agencies, comprising a large proportion of domestic-based surveillance technology.
-Ring is Amazon's smart home security system, where users install Ring surveillance cameras at their front doors and may choose to partake in Neighbors, Ring’s social media app.&nbsp;</span></p>
+Ring is Amazon's smart home security system, where users install Ring surveillance cameras at their front doors and may choose to partake in Neighbors, Ring’s social media app.
+The app, known as the“new neighborhood watch,” allows neighbors to report “suspicious activities” within a certain radius of their home’s location.</span></p>
-<p>&nbsp;</p>
-> The app, known as the“new neighborhood watch,” allows neighbors to report “suspicious activities” within a certain radius of their home’s location.
-<p>&nbsp;</p>

 <p><span>Ring’s local security communities and its many police partnerships form a network of neighborhood surveillance<a href="#3"><sup>3</sup></a>.
 Amazon has been criticized for collecting an enormous amount of data from Ring users, not disclosing the full details of its partnership with law enforcement, and for reinforcing the racial biases of the communities that use it.
 &nbsp;</span></p>